-* In the postwar period, the US Army Air Forces (USAAF) knew that jet engines were the way of the future for fighter aircraft, but the service was confronted with the difficulty that their first generation of jet fighter aircraft had limited range, preventing them from being used on penetration or escort missions.
+* In the postwar period, US Army Air Forces (USAAF) brass knew that jet engines were the way of the future for fighter aircraft, but the service was confronted with the difficulty that their first generation of jet fighter aircraft had limited range, preventing them from being used on penetration or escort missions.
 In early 1946, the USAAF issued a requirement for a long-range jet fighter to fill this gap.

 Three companies were selected in June 1946 to build prototypes for evaluation.
 North American submitted the "YP-93A", derived from their F-86 Sabre but featured a new "fat" fuselage; Lockheed submitted the "XP-90", which was something like a P-80 Shooting Star, rethought with swept flight surfaces and streamlining; and McDonnell submitted their "XP-88".
-McDonnell hadn't built a production fighter for the USAAF before, but the company had designed and was building the FH-1 Phantom fighter for the US Navy.
+McDonnell hadn't built a production fighter for the USAAF before, but the company had designed and was building the FH-1 Phantom jet fighter for the US Navy.

 The XP-88 was designed by a team under Edward M. "Bud" Flesh.
 It was, at least in hindsight, the most promising of the three designs, with a tidy streamlined fuselage, low-mounted wings with a sweepback of 35 degrees and a swept tail of conventional arrangement -- a vee tail was considered but not implemented.
 It was powered twin Westinghouse J34-WE-13 turbojets with 13 kN (1,360 kgp / 3,000 lbf) thrust each, with engine intakes in the wingroots.
 Armament was to be six 20-millimeter cannon.